 Looking for a way to boost your sales and generate more leads this spring?
-Have you considered running a spring social promotion?
+Have you considered running a contest themed for the season?

 Seasonal promotions are one of the best ways to engage with your audience and attract new customers in the process.